 Where was Shulam, home of the beautiful Shulammite (Shulamite) maiden of the Song of Solomon?
 Some have suggested that since the word Shulammite is similar to the Hebrew name Solomon, that the designation is simply an indication that she was married to Solomon.
 In this theory, the title Shulammite was in fact the maiden’s married name.
-But this would contradict the account which indicates that she never married Solomon but was returned to her true love the handsome shepherd.
+But this would contradict the account which indicates that she never married Solomon but was returned to her true love the handsome shepherd boy.

-Most scholars think it likely that the term “Shulammite” indicates that she was a person from Shulam, which they believe to be synonymous with Shunem, a small town in northern Israel.
+Most scholars agree that the term “Shulammite” indicates that she was a person from Shulam, which they believe to be synonymous with Shunem, a small town in northern Israel.
 Supporting this view is the fact that the ancient Greek Septuagint (Vatican Manuscript No. 1209) translation of the Hebrew scriptures calls the girl the “Sunamite.”
 Also, the fourth century church historian and writer Eusebius referred to Shunem as Shulem.
 Continue reading

 Something exciting is happening in the ancient hills of Judah.
 An archeological dig in progress since 2007 is illuminating a period in history once only known from the Biblical account of King David.

 The place is called Khirbet Qeiyafa, an Arabic name that may mean “the place with a wide view”.
 Israeli archeologists working on the site have given it a Hebrew name meaning the “Elah Fortress”.
 The site is a hilltop, 30 kilometers southwest of Jerusalem overlooking the famous valley of Elah.
 That valley is instantly recognizable to Bible readers as the site of one of the most famous battles in history, the battle between the shepherd boy David and the giant Philistine soldier Goliath.
 Continue reading